 Is a nurse practitioner higher than an RN?

 Yes, a nurse practitioner is considered an advanced practice registered nurse (APRN), meaning they have a higher level of education and training compared to a registered nurse (RN).
-This advanced education allows nurse practitioners to diagnose, treat, and manage patients more independently than RNs, often having full practice authority in certain states.
+This advanced education allows NPs to diagnose, treat, and manage patients more independently than RNs, often having full practice authority in certain states.

 What is the fastest way to become a nurse practitioner?